At A Glance

 Rate of Pay

 Paid Leave and Paid Sick Leave shall be compensated at the same rate and with the same benefits, including health care benefits, that the eligible employee regularly earns during hours worked.
-This does not include overtime pay, premium pay, gratuities, or commissions.
+This doesn’t include overtime pay, premium pay, gratuities, or commissions.

-The Ordinance does specify a distinction between a small and medium employer.
-The distinction is important because of the payout obligations an employer may have for just the Paid Leave component of the benefit time.
+The Ordinance does specify a distinction between a small and medium employer, due to the payout obligations an employer may have for just the Paid Leave component of the benefit time.

-A small employer is exempt from this requirement and is not required to pay out any accrued Paid Leave as would otherwise be required.
-A small employer is defined as anyone with 50 or fewer eligible employees.
+A small employer (i.e., anyone with 50 or fewer eligible employees) is exempt from this requirement and isn’t required to pay out any accrued Paid Leave that would otherwise be required.

-A medium employer is defined as an employer with between 51 and 100 eligible employees, inclusive.
-A medium employer has a modified exemption for purposes of the payout requirement at termination of accrued Paid Leave.
-For the first year that the ordinance is in effect, a medium employer will only have to pay out a maximum of 16 hours of accrued Paid Leave until December 31, 2024, at which point, this category of employers will be required to pay the full balance of any accrued Paid Leave.
+A medium employer (i.e., anyone with 51 - 100 eligible employees) has a modified exemption for purposes of the payout requirement at termination of accrued Paid Leave.
+For the first year that the ordinance is in effect, a medium employer will only have to pay out a maximum of 16 hours of accrued Paid Leave until July 1, 2025, at which point, this category of employers will be required to pay the full balance of any accrued Paid Leave.